tdwg/process/review_manager.md

 | *DE: Is the recommendation to write a summary report from the expert review sufficient?* |
 | **Done?** |

 Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review.
-The Review Manager must export the expert reviews into a format that maintains Reviewer anonymity to the Author.
+If a Reviewer has chosen to remain anonymous, the Review Manager must export the expert reviews into a format that maintains Reviewer anonymity to the Authors.
 The Review Manager may wish to combine all salient parts of reviews into a single document before presented to the Author and for the report to the Executive Committee.

 Subsequent Public Reviews (by the engaged expert Reviewers) is usual.